scottjbarr/gobooksapp/README.md

 ## Setup

-1. Create a MySQL database.
+1. Create a PostgreSQL database.
 2. Execute the script(s) in the `db` directory in the database.

 ## Configuration